 Belgium was a country that was on my radar for some time.
 I knew I wanted to visit Belgium as soon as possible.
 Of course, Brussels was the first city I thought of in Belgium.
-Last summer, Jake and I watched the movie “In Bruges,” starring Brendon Gleeson and Colin Farrell.
-While watching the film, the city instantly had a place in our hearts and our bucket list.
-For our first wedding anniversary, I knew the medieval town of Bruges would be the perfect spot to celebrate.
+Last summer, I watched the movie “In Bruges,” starring Brendon Gleeson and Colin Farrell.
+While watching the film, the city instantly had a place in my heart and bucket list.
+For a weekend trip, I knew the medieval town of Bruges would be the perfect spot.
 From the incredible food, delightful yet strong beer, numerous canals, and extensive history, Bruges (also spelled “Brugge”) does not disappoint.

 If you are interested in traveling to Bruges, look no further to find out some of the best spots in the city.

 One of the most iconic sights in Bruges is the medieval Belfry.
 The bell tower has a rich history, including once being the home to a treasury and archive, as well as being an observation post to protect the city.
 There is a courtyard surrounding the Belfry, which is open to the public.
 You can climb the belfry if you so choose.
 Be warned, the tower has 366 steps that get narrower the closer to the top.
 We didn’t climb the tower, but doing so wasn’t very high on our list (pun intended).
 Next visit, I would love the brave the steps to see the incredible views I know will be at the end.
 For more information, you can visit Bruges’ official website, here.

 Like many of the countries in northwestern Europe, Belgium is full of canals.
 Bruges has an abundance of canals nestled between its streets.
 There are so many canals in the city that it has gained the moniker of “Venice of the North.”
 The canals are adorned on either side with homes, weeping willows, or boats.
 No two canals are the same, but each will provide a glimpse of Belgian beauty.